When you think of the holidays, what comes to mind?

 Be selective with where you cut costs on kids’ gifts, though.
 If they’re asking specifically for a set of Shopkins toys, don’t stick a cheap knockoff under the tree.
 It’s not the same, and they’ll tell you!

 Generic toys like dress-up clothes, balls and coloring books, however, don’t have to be Frozen-branded to be fun.

 6. Create a Shopping List and Plan Ahead

-Some of the greatest financial stress around the holidays comes from expenses you forgot to consider.
+Some of the greatest financial stress around the holidays comes from unexpected expenses, says Experian.
 Curb this by planning ahead.

 We’ve created a simple holiday budgeting worksheet to help you keep track of your holiday shopping lists and expenses.

 In addition to your gift budget, look ahead to increased day-to-day expenses in the weeks surrounding Christmas.